-It is typical for offer between 2-3 times an employee’s salary as a payout.
-This can have considerable impact on premiums if you have high earning employees.
+It is typical to offer between 2-3 times an employee’s salary as a payout.
+This can have a considerable impact on premiums if you have high earning employees.
 An alternative would be to fix the payout at a specific lump-sum.

 When you fix the potential payout it can be far simpler to set up a group critical illness policy.